David Crosby Cannabis Licensing Opportunity

 “We'll leave that decision to the company licensing my name.
 They'll know what products people want.
 I’ll weigh in with opinions to the degree the licensee wants.
 I’d just require that anything with my name on it is top quality - from the packaging to the contents to the marketing.”

-"I would stay involved because I can give valuable input - and I would enjoy it.
+"I would stay involved because I like cannabis and I can give valuable input.
 I can tell if cannabis is quality or not from the smell and taste.
-I’m probably the most knowledgeable celebrities on the subject of cannabis.
-I’m surely the most vocal and opinionated when it comes to speaking about of cannabis.
-I know my fans, and they know I won’t steer them wrong.
+I’m probably the most knowledgeable celebrity on the subject of cannabis.
+I’m surely the most vocal and opinionated when it comes to speaking about it.
 I’m also surrounded by good people who know, love and understand my music and my fans, and they would give valuable input too.
-When people fall in love with something, it stands on its own, like a great song - so yes I look forward to advocating for the cannabis industry and my brand.”
+When people fall in love with something, it stands on its own, like a great song.”

 “We'll leave that up to the company we pick to be our licensing partner.
 They'll choose a brand name.
 "Mighty Croz" is just a working name we gave it.
 People started calling me "Croz" , and it sort of stuck among my friends as one of the ways to mock me.
 I’ve found that the best way to deal with a big ego is to make fun of it.
 That’s really the only healthy thing I can do with it, and so I try to make fun of myself whenever I can.
 Mighty Croz is me making fun of myself.